ArakelTheDragon/CfCbazar_WebDev/CONTRIBUTING.md

 CfCbazar is a modular PHP-based platform that integrates:

--  [`Web Miner`](http://cfcbazar.42web.io/pow/). which mines other coins and this is converted to WorkTHR and WTK WorkTokens for trading.
+-  [`Web Miner`](http://cfcbazar.42web.io/pow/) which mines other coins and this is converted to WorkTHR and WTK WorkTokens for trading.
 - ESP8266-compatible token mining (WorkToken & WorkTHR) under development.
-- A [`user dashboard`](http://cfcbazar.42web.io/d.php).  with deposits, withdrawals, and balances
+- A [`user dashboard`](http://cfcbazar.42web.io/d.php)  with deposits, withdrawals, and balances
-- Games, utilities, and DIY tools
+- [`Games`](http://cfcbazar.42web.io/games.php) , utilities, and DIY tools
 - A decentralized reward system backed by platform-controlled token reserves

 This repository contains the full web platform powering [`cfcbazar.ct.ws`](http://cfcbazar.42web.io).